Searching With Coveo

 Exclude irrelevant fields from your search results to improve loading time (see Displayable in search results).

-Ensure that you do not load a large number or search results per page (see Editing Components).
+Ensure that you don’t load a large number or search results per page (see Editing Components).
 The response time increases with the number of results to load on a page.
 The default number is typically 10.

 Query Pipelines Rules